 # 1. Identify the Right Leads

-Finding quality leads takes more strategy than simply visiting the nearest apartment complexes.
-If you feel like you’ve already reached out to every property within a 30-mile radius, it might be time to broaden your perspective.
-Think beyond traditional multi-family housing consider senior living communities, student housing near colleges, or even vacation rental resorts.
+Locating good leads takes more strategy than just going to the closest apartment complexes.
+If you’ve reached out to every property within a 30-mile radius, maybe it’s time to shift your focus.
+Step outside the generic multi-family lifestyle and think about senior living communities, student housing near colleges, or vacation rental resorts.

 # 2. Secure a Meeting

-There are a few solid ways to reach out to your lead phone call, email, or face-to-face.
-Each one has its strengths.
-A good approach is to send a branded email or postcard first to introduce your service.
-Then, follow up a week or two later with a phone call or visit.
-This gives your lead time to recognize your brand and message, making your follow-up feel more familiar and less out of the blue.
-Once you have their attention, be professional but relaxed.
-Build trust and make them feel comfortable enough to have an open conversation about their community’s needs.
+There are several good methods for contacting your leads via phone call, email, or face-to-face.
+Each method has its own advantages.
+A good tactic is to follow up with a branded postcard and email first to announce your service and then follow up one or two weeks later by phone or in person.
+This allows for some time for your lead to recognize your brand and message, so your communication feels like it has context and is not a total surprise.
+Once you catch their attention, act professionally but relaxed; you want to instill trust with your lead, as you would want your lead to feel comfortable enough to engage in an open conversation regarding their community’s needs.

-Once you’ve secured a meeting, the next step is showing you’re easy to work with starting with your availability.
-If the property manager suggests a time that cuts into your usual routine, like lunch or after hours, don’t hesitate to adjust.
-For example, if they ask to meet at noon, consider turning it into a casual business lunch.
-It’s a great way to build rapport while making the most of your time together.
+After you’ve landed a meeting with the property manager of your desired property, the next step is to communicate that you are easy to work with starting with your availability.
+If the property manager agrees to a meeting time that may interfere with your standard process, such as meeting for lunch or after hours, you have to readjust your day.
+If they ask you to meet at noon, consider turning it into a casual business lunch.
+You can probably learn a lot more in the same amount of time over lunch, and it’s a great way to connect with the property manager.

 To guide the conversation naturally toward your valet trash services, it’s important to ask thoughtful, leading questions.
 Before or during your meeting, ask things like, “Do you currently offer any amenities to your residents?” or “What’s your current process for trash removal?”